Monitoring, Oversight & Partnerships w/ US Forest Service

 Native River Cane Restoration Project (SC) We are restoring 29 acres of native canebrake habitat along the Chattooga River in cooperation with the Andrew Pickens Ranger District.
 This is a long-term project to establish a sizable canebrake, which is one of the most endangered ecosystems in the Southeast.

-Loblolly Pine Removal & Restoration Project (SC) is ongoing and involves cutting 6,089 acres of non-native loblolly stands; burning 4,369 acres; herbicides on at least 5,542 acres; 57 miles of road maintenance/reconstruction; 37 miles of temporary roads; and 8 miles of bulldozer fire lines.
+Loblolly Pine Removal & Restoration Project (SC) is a multi-year forest management project that involves cutting 6,089 acres of non-native loblolly stands; burning 4,369 acres; herbicides on at least 5,542 acres; 57 miles of road maintenance/reconstruction; 37 miles of temporary roads; and 8 miles of bulldozer fire lines.

-White Pine Management Project (SC) The Andrew Pickens Ranger District is proposing to harvest 66 stands of Eastern white pine on approximately 2,148 acres.
+White Pine Management Project (SC) The Andrew Pickens Ranger District is proposing to harvest Eastern white pine on approximately 1,972 acres.
 The tree-cutting would be followed by herbicides, prescribed burning, chipping, and/or planting.
-An environmental assessment is expected in August 2020.
+The environmental assessment was released in October of 2020, and the Forest Service has since been following up with some who submitted comments in November.

 Leave No Trace (SC) We are participating in the Andrew Pickens Ranger District’s “Leave No Trace” initiative that is targeting high use recreation areas on the district.

 Monitoring, Oversight & Partnerships w/ Private Landowners

 Cashiers Lake Dredging & Development involves a permit request to the U.S. Army Corps of Engineers to dredge Cashiers Lake at the headwaters of the Chattooga River, followed by building 60+ homes.
-The project includes “disturbing” 3.5 acres of Cashiers Lake, dredging 6.2 acres of wetland, and filling ~1.5 acres of the lake and ~1 acre of wetland.
-The sewer line would max the capacity at the Cashiers Wastewater Treatment Plant on the Chattooga River, which is capped to protect the river’s Outstanding Resource Waters.
+The NC Department of Water Resources approved the permit application in the spring of 2020 for only the lake dredging.
+The proposed development’s permit is pending review by the NC Division of Energy, Mineral, and Land Resources.
+The dredging and pending development pose a serious threat to the Chattooga’s headwaters, which are designated Outstanding Resource Waters.

 Stekoa Creek Watershed Management Plan Implementation We’re managing a GA DNR grant to: implement a green infrastructure demonstration project on Hwy.
-441 in cooperation with the Food Bank of NE GA; replace failing septic systems in cooperation with the Rabun County Health Department; implement an agricultural Best Management Practices project in cooperation with the Natural Resources Conservation Service; and compose a “Citizens Guide to the Stekoa Creek Watershed.”
+441 in cooperation with the Food Bank of NE GA; implement an agricultural Best Management Practices project in cooperation with the Natural Resources Conservation Service; and compose a “Citizens Guide to the Stekoa Creek Watershed.”

 Stekoa Creek Park We maintain the grounds of the Stekoa Creek Park, which we built in Clayton, GA.